-This is post is the last post on this series of “Anger Specialists.”
+This is post is the last post on this series of “Anger Specialists: Why do I continue to be angry.”
 In the next paragraphs I’ll describe how anger affects interpersonal relationships and how aversive strategies destroy what people crave the most: intimate relationships with others.

 Some people have said that anger makes them feel like “a bull that only sees red,” which makes total sense, since anger comes with an adrenaline rush that fires one up and unfortunately masks the internal struggle that occurs when one is faced with a problematic situation.
 This physiological reaction comes associated with specific beliefs or stories about the causes of one’s anger; for the most part, people struggling with problematic angry behaviors believe that their “anger is a direct result of the other person’s behavior.”
 In the voice of an angry person, they usually ask others to modify their behavior as a way to deal with their own difficulties.
 They may say, “Stop doing the things that upset me,” “Don’t make me upset.”
 As S. Stosny (2009) described on his post “Living with an angry partner,” “Angry people see themselves as merely reacting to an unfair world;” they often feel offended when other’s demonstrate what they perceive to be general insensitivity to their “needs.”
 Instead of speaking from a place of struggle or discomfort, an angry person quickly speaks from a place of anger, which in turn leads to verbalizing painful words to those around them, and which hurts their relationships in the end.